ha0y/xiaomi_miot_raw/README.md

 ## Debugging

-If the custom component doesn't work out of the box for your device please update your configuration to enable a higher log level:
+If the custom component doesn't work out of the box for your device please update your configuration to increase log level:

 ```yaml
 # configuration.yaml